Long-distance continuous-variable quantum key distribution with feasible physical noiseless linear amplifiers: Security analysis

 \subsection{KGR with optimized gain $g$}

-The situation is rather different if we can also optimize the gain $g$ associated with the NLAs, as reported in Fig.~\ref{fig:05-KGR-Opt} (top panel).
-All the NLA-assisted protocols allow to reach arbitrary large distances, but the ideal amplifier outperforms the physical ones.
+The situation is rather different if we can also optimize the gain $g$ associated with the NLAs, as reported in Fig.~\ref{fig:06-KGR-Opt} (top panel).
+Firstly, in the short-distance regime the physical NLAs still exhibits a threshold distance to obtain a positive KGR, differently from the ideal amplifier.
+Secondly, all the NLA-assisted protocols allow to reach arbitrary large distances, but the ideal amplifier outperforms the physical ones.
 As before, a quantum efficiency still rescales the KGR.
 However, differently from Sec.~\ref{sec: gFixed}, in the long distance regime $\kappa d \gg 1$, $K_{\a}$ and $K_{\b}$ are almost identical, proving SPC as a feasible alternative to QS.

 We also remark that in the long-distance regime both $K_{\id}$ and $K_{\p}$, $\p=\a,\b$, are proportional to the Pirandola–Laurenza–Ottaviani–Banchi (PLOB) bound \cite{PLOB}

 which represents the maximum KGR achievable with the considered repeaterless thermal-loss channel, thus resulting in nearly optimal strategies.